Assessing a penalty: when to assess a penalty

 without delay once a failure or inaccuracy comes to their attention to ensure they do not miss the ‘assessing window’.

-For a potential notification or certification timing penalty CRMs, the CET or Caseworkers must make their
+For a potential notification or certification timing penalty CCMs, the CET or Caseworkers must make their

 - further investigation of the penalty circumstances and